 The Acropolis hill - credits: TTstudio/Shutterstock.com

-The hill of Acropolis had been inhabited since the 8th century B.C, but the coordinated construction of the buildings that we see today was launched by Pericles in the 5th century B.C, during the so-called Golden Age of Athens.
-The Acropolis site has been used for a variety of purposes through the centuries depending on the ruler of the time.
-It went through serious damages during the 17th century A.D., while in the early 19th century many sculptural artifacts were removed by Lord Elgin.
+As history shows, the Acropolis has been used for a variety of purposes through the centuries depending on the ruler of the time.
+It went through serious damages during the 17th century A.D., while in the early 19th century, many sculptural artifacts were removed by Lord Elgin.
 Eventually, the Acropolis went under restoration during the emancipation of the Greek state in the 19th century, with the restoration process continuing to this day.

 Directions and Important information about visiting Acropolis